-Covid 19 coronavirus: Health chief Ashley Bloomfield to give update on latest numbers
+Covid 19 coronavirus: One new case at border; NZ's 25th death announced

 Nigel, 54, is believed to have contracted Covid from Alan, who had worked at the Americold facility in Auckland.

-He is the 25th New Zealander to die of Covid-19.
+He is the 25th New Zealander to die of Covid-19 and the youngest.

-Today's briefing will likely include some of the test results of the 94 close contacts of the Jet Park healthcare worker who went to three Les Mills classes last week - 72 people have been confirmed as close contacts as a result.

-"Of these, 71 have been contacted and are self-isolating and we are in the process of contacting the remaining person.
-Most have been tested already," the Ministry of Health said yesterday.

 Read More